tidymodels/tidymodels.org/learn/develop/recipes/index.html.md

     └──> step_percentiles_new() calls recipes::step()
 ```

 `step()` is a general constructor for recipes that mainly makes sure that the resulting step object is a list with an appropriate S3 class structure.
-Using `subclass = "percentile"` will set the class of new objects to `"step_percentiles"`.
+Using `subclass = "percentiles"` will set the class of new objects to `"step_percentiles"`.

 ::: {.cell layout-align="center"}